tdwg/bdq/tg2/_review/docs/intro/index.md

 The bdqffdq: vocabulary enables the wrapping of the results of bdqcore: tests within annotations.
 The bdqffdq: vocabularies in particular are intended to support the framing of assertions from tests within annotations that follow the W3C Web Annotation Data Model (Sanderson et al. 2017), and are suitable for inclusion in semantic data stores.
 See the section on [Annotations](../guide/implementers/index.md#72-Annotations-normative) in the implementer's guide for more guidance.

-## 4 Contributions and Acknowledgements
+## 4 Contributions and Acknowledgments

-### 4.1 Acknowledgements
+### 4.1 Acknowledgments

-The Authors gratefully acknowledge all those who have commented on the GitHub issues during the development of BDQ Core, and all those who have contributed to discussions at various workshops in São Paulo, Brazil; Canberra, Australia; Monash, Australia; Leiden, The Netherlands; Gainesville, USA; and Seattle, USA) and at Biodiversity Informatuion Standards (TDWG) annual meetings (in Jonkopping, Sweden; Santa Clara de San Carlos, Costa Rica; Ottawa, Canada; Dunedin, New Zealand; Leiden, The Netherlands; Sofia, Bulgaria; Hobart, Australia; and Ginowa, Japan; and the various Virtual meetings).
-The Authors are also gratefull for all those who responded to our email questions.
+The Authors gratefully acknowledge all those who have commented on the GitHub issues during the development of BDQ Core, and all those who have contributed to discussions at various workshops in São Paulo, Brazil; Canberra, Australia; Monash, Australia; Leiden, The Netherlands; Gainesville, USA; and Seattle, USA) and at Biodiversity Information Standards (TDWG) annual meetings (in Jönköping, Sweden; Santa Clara de San Carlos, Costa Rica; Ottawa, Canada; Dunedin, New Zealand; Leiden, The Netherlands; Sofia, Bulgaria; Hobart, Australia; and Ginowa, Japan; and the various Virtual meetings).
+The Authors are also grateful for all those who responded to our email questions.

-We'd also gratefully aknowledge the continued support of the Biodiversity Information Standards (TDWG) Executive over the 10 years of this project.
+We'd also gratefully acknowledge the continued support of the Biodiversity Information Standards (TDWG) Executive over the 10 years of this project.

 #### 4.1.1 Funding and Support for Meetings